verisence/triangle/README.md

 # Triangles
-#### This webpage will tell the user the type of triangle depending on the values input by the user, 15/02/2019
+#### This web page will tell the user the type of triangle depending on the values input by the user, 15/02/2019
 #### By **Phil Kipkemboi**
 ## Description
-This webpage will allow the user to enter three numbers that make up the sides of a triangle then depending on the input, tell the user the type of the triangle and if the values cannot make a triangle, advise on what to do.
+This web page will allow the user to enter three numbers that make up the sides of a triangle then depending on the input, tell the user the type of the triangle and if the values cannot make a triangle, advise on what to do.
 ## Setup/Installation Requirements
-* Install a browser preferrably google chrome.
+* Install a browser preferably google chrome.
-* Make sure javascript rendering is not disabled in the browser settings.
+* Make sure Javascript rendering is not disabled in the browser settings.
-* Access the site using the url
+* Access the site using the URL
 * Follow the instructions on the sites.
 ## Known Bugs
 No known bugs at the moment.